qrvey/partner-portal/docs/embedding/widgets/analytics/tabular-view.md

 <div style="text-align: justify">

-This document shows how to implement Tabular View.
+This document shows how to implement the Tabular View widget.

-Inside of this document, we will check what configuration object, event, listeners, menthods are needed to widget works.
+Below you will find details of the configuration object, event, listeners, menthods available with this widget.

 > This Tabular View widget requires `"<my_cdn>"/tabular-view/andatagrid.js` script file and use of the `<an-datagrid>` Custom HTML Tag.